EVilm1/WIKI-HACK-DJI-OSD/README.md

 ![vscode1](/img/vscode3.png)

+The icons I use and have modified are in the [CustomIcons](CustomIcons/) folder.
 You can change the icons as you wish.

 # 7. (Advanced config): Generate your own Font for ``MSP-OSD``